elijah629/redditlang/RedditLang Spec GenZ.md

-**note**: We at redditlang realize that we have a younger audience, so we have started translating the following section into Gen Z Slang "to make it bussin" [here](./RedditLang%20Spec%20GenZ.md)

 # RedditLang 2023.0.1.6-rc.2

 This is a high level overview of redditlang’s syntax and features.
 It is organized by the header being the feature, a list of implementation notes, the actual syntax and then footnotes.